The US Army CID Report of Investigation of the Presidio Case

 The time window for LTC Dr Aquino’s alleged offences is May to July 1986 (CID Report, page 16).
 As this is a CID internal Legal Review document it pre-frames the Aquinos’ sworn statements and LTC Dr Aquino’s charge against Captain Adams-Thompson in an adverse, negative way.
 This is to be expected: if any of this was given any credibility (or detailed in any way) then it would undermine the credibility of the CID’s own investigation.
 Here the CID acts in an agenda-setting function on a formal investigation that it both fully controls and that is highly confidential to go through as an accused Respondent.

-The first significant and new (for me) evidence in the CID Report is the disclosure that the CID investigators focus on a Black Mass from LTC Dr Aquino’s time in the Church of Satan with Wayne West.
-This is important for several reasons.
-It shows the CID is being selective with precursor evidence in order to build a prosecutorial case that focuses on Dr Aquino’s character.
-It is selective in terms of USMC scope and use.
+Finding and using the Wayne West incident from 1970 is important for several reasons.
+It shows the CID is being selective with precursor evidence in order to build a prosecutorial case that focuses on Dr Aquino’s character: if he is a person of bad character then all of his provided evidence can be essentially thrown out or ignored, without having to be formally rebutted (which the CID investigators failed to do).
+It is selective in terms of UCMJ scope and use.
 It is selective in terms of Dr Aquino’s time in both the Church of Satan and the Temple of Set as lawfully recognised United States minority religions.
 It describes the Wayne West period Black Mass as being anti-Catholic Church and hence blasphemous.
 It ignores what both Anton LaVey and Dr Aquino have said the structure and function of a Black Mass ritual actually is (as a kind of psychological decompression or re-imprinting in order to non-coercively and symbolically free a consenting individual from a previously indoctrinated moral or religious worldview).
 It also omits that West was expelled from the Church of Satan and attempted to found his own First Occultic Church of Man (LTC Dr Michael A. Aquino, The Church of Satan volume 1, 2013, pages 144-146; the actual Black Mass or Missa Solemnis performed in 1970 in San Franciso at Central Grotto aka 6114 aka The Black House is outlined on page 80 in Volume I, and is detailed on pages 741-758 of Volume II – noting that it was written and performed primarily by Wayne West in his Priesthood of Mendes capacity—and not by LTC Dr Aquino who was in attendance).
-The CID investigators thus misrepresent both the Church of Satan’s pre-1975 Priesthood of Mendes and LTC Dr Aquino’s own actual views about West as a Satanist; they cherry-pick and misrepresent evidence in its actual, original context in a minority or new religion; and they hyperfocus on anti-Catholic blasphemous themes, thus reinforcing the prevailing out-group stereotype that Satanism (in its LaVeyan Satanic or its Setian forms, as well as other lawful groups such as The Satanic Temple) are primarily criminogenic, deviant and unlawful in nature (thus overfitting the Satanic Panic narrative of criminal Satanism).
-Dr Aquino had provided the CID with excerpts from his (now two-volume and publicly available) Church of Satan history (which at the time of the CID investigation and when I acquired it in 1995 existed in earlier draft or document version forms which Dr Aquino made available primarily on a serious research basis).
-This is just one instance of the CID investigators both misrepresenting provided sources (thus reinforcing the perception that the CID formal investigation team was driven by anti-Catholic and criminal Satanism concerns via anchoring and confirmation biases) in order to cherry-pick and to pre-frame evidence, and to get the buy-in from the Staff Judge Advocate to prosecute.

-It appears that the Aquino v Stone trial Judge’s suppression of the CID Report of Investigation was designed to protect both Federal Grand Jury evidence and the application of the legal standard for titling LTC Dr Aquino (and for initially titling and then dropping this against Lilith Aquino as a civilian); and to frame LTC Dr Aquino’s lawful Satanic religion in an adverse, deficit-based way in order to use the CID investigation’s secrecy to deny him the First Amendment right to religious freedom and Army Regulation protections (CID Report, page 17).
-This thus upholds LTC Dr Aquino’s key plaintiff argument in Aquino v Stone and in subsequent lawsuits, comments, and documents as being correct.
-Religion is placed in quotation marks and it is claimed that sexual abuse is part of Satanism’s “worship procedures” - thus the CID investigators have both adopted the dominant frame during the Satanic Panic of ritual abuse (also present for Sandi Gallant in the SFPD prior investigation and reinforced in Geraldo’s Satanism special), and have interpreted it in an anti-Catholic blasphemous context.
+This thus upholds LTC Dr Aquino’s key plaintiff argument in Aquino v Stone and in subsequent lawsuits, comments, and documents as being correct: if there was an actual case here that could stand up either to “beyond reasonable doubt” (criminal standard of proof) or to “balance of probabilities” (civil standard of proof) then the CID or the SJA likely would have made such a referral.
+Religion above is placed in quotation marks and it is claimed that sexual abuse is part of Satanism’s “worship procedures” - thus the CID investigators have both adopted the dominant frame during the Satanic Panic of ritual abuse (also present for Sandi Gallant in the SFPD prior investigation and reinforced in Geraldo’s Satanism special), and have interpreted it in an anti-Catholic blasphemous context.
 The quoted application of Glossary-4, CI, CID Regulation 195-1 (1st April 1989) is misapplied here because: (a) the above inconsistencies in the collected evidentiary base are ignored by the CID investigators in order to get their predetermined outcome; (b) much of the claimed evidence would not necessarily be admissable in a court of law; and (c) the trial Judge’s suppression of the CID Report of Investigation in full in Aquino v Stone allowed this all to be covered up - thus creating the strategic ambiguity which led to Aquino v Electricti.com and the Diana Napolis cyberstalking case.
-This also allows the citing of the Federal statutes that LTC Dr Aquino is alleged to have broken to be self-referential for the CID (CID Report, page 18): they control the data collection and interpretation, and the Staff Judge Advocate could then arrange for LTC Dr Aquino to be “processed out” via the “soft firing” denial of an employment contract renewal - thus forcing LTC Dr Aquino to pursue Aquino v Stone as a wrongful termination / unlawful dismissal case (which the trial Judge then agreed with the CID and suppressed the Report of Investigation’s release).

 The FBI’s initial interviews and the Letterman Army Medical Center’s child psychiatry practices are all redacted (CID Report, pages 18-20).
 So are medical records (CID Report, pages 20-24) as highly confidential and private information.
 So are an interview and documents by the CID, the FBI, and the SFPD (CID Report, 24-27).
 So are interviews and information provided by Captain Larry Adams-Thompson and his wife Michelle as the Applicant or Complaint in the CID’s formal investigation (CID Report, page 27).
-There are several ways to interpret these redactions.
+Later, relevant informants and Aquino apartment details are also either redacted or ignored as dis-confirming evidence (CID Report, pages 47-48), in which the CID investigators attempt to shift the time window of the alleged UCMJ offenses to 10th June 1986 (a Tuesday).
+There are several ways to interpret these redactions - which also involve attempts to corroborate with other children and with medical records (CID Report, pages 48-49).
 They deal with highly confidential, private and sensitive information (hence the redactions).
-This may be the evidence that would have successfully convicted LTC Dr Aquino (H1 or Hypothesis 1).
-This would be the Smoking Gun Test in a qualitative process tracing sense.
-Alternatively, if there were specific problems with this evidence; or if it was biased, contaminated, introduced or damaged in any way - then this would undermine the CID’s formal investigation - and could if disclosed be challenged or contested in (adversarial style) court proceedings (including during the discovery phase) (H2 or Hypothesis 2).
-Its omission thus created strategic ambiguity which the CID was able to successfully weaponise against LTC Dr Aquino as the Presidio case’s second Respondent (noting that Gary Hambright was the first Respondent who was initially identified).
+This may be the evidence that would have successfully convicted LTC Dr Aquino (H1 or Hypothesis 1) - except that the CID notes a KTVU Channel #2 televised tour of his apartment “made any subsequent descriptions of the interior furnishings of [redacted] by children highly suspect.
+LTC Aquino’s action made valid and reliable corroboration of children’s allegations impossible, and greatly impeded this investigation” (CID Report, page 48).

 The next two pages of the Legal Review (CID Report, pages 28-30) selectively documents and then dismisses LTC Dr Aquino’s counter-charge against Captain Larry Adams-Thompson.
 As this is a CID internal document this is to be expected as argumentation and rhetoric.
 The CID then use a variant of the discredited Reid Technique with LTC Dr Aquino concerning SFPD collected information and an FBI interview (CID Report, pages 31-32) as attempted psychological leverage.
 This then extends to a mischaracterisation of LTC Dr Aquino’s affiliations with the Church of Satan and the Temple of Set in relation to his military career in an adverse, deficit-based, pre-selected way, and also to critique him for not disclosing his personal financial records (CID Report, pages 32-33): this is simple self protection by the Respondent in what is often experienced as a highly prejudicial and secretive formal investigation process.
 Next, the CID investigators cherry-pick evidence that did not stand up to scrutiny; emphasise that Captain Larry Adams-Thompson was distressed (pre-framing and siding with the Applicant / Complainant); and then cite two media interviews that LTC Dr Aquino did with WSVN TV in Miami Florida and for a British television special (CID Report, 33-36).
 The CID’s tactic here is to cite the interview transcript of LTC Dr Aquino’s defence - and then just to ignore it as it does not fit their formal investigation stance or their likely predetermined outcome of him being “processed out”.